 - Nu Park Development LLC

-- Construction Defect - Represented general contractor Joseph Hughes LLC in a $30 million construction defect suit, one of the largest in the history in our state.
+- Construction Defect – Represented the general contractor in a $30 million construction defect suit, one of the largest in the history in our state.
 The suit involved a condo project in Government Camp, Oregon, with 24 parties and claims of defective design, defective construction, and product liability.
 By being thoroughly prepared to take the case to trial, and by establishing rational, fact based allocations to the many subcontractors and suppliers, we achieved a very positive outcome for our client.
 In addition, we obtained complete summary judgement for the developer/general contractor in two separate defect suits both with prayers of several million dollars.